bbopt/nomad/README.txt

     ---> Copy binaries and headers in build/release/[bin, include, lib] and in the examples/tests directories.

-By default, the executable "nomad" will installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).
-A symbolic link is added in the bin directory.
+By default, the executable "nomad" will be installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).
+A symbolic link is added in the bin directory (not functional for windows).

 It is possible to build only a single application in its working directory:
 (with NOMAD_HOME environment variable properly set)